MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/business-events-workflow.md

 For a step-by-step guide to setting up work item completion in Microsoft Flow, see [Consume workflow approval business events](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/business-events/how-to/how-to-flow).

-## Troubleshooting Workflow Business Events
+## Troubleshooting workflow business events

-There are a number of things that need to be working correctly for the Workflow Business Events to fire correctly:
+There are a number of key factors that need to work correctly in order for workflow business events to run without errors:
 - Workflow - Ensure that the workflow is running correctly and creating work items correctly.
-If the workflow doesn't work inside Finance and Operations so that state changes are occuring, then the events won't fire.
+If the workflow doesn't work inside Finance and Operations so that state changes are occurring, then the events won't occur.
 Adjust the workflow configuration as needed.
-Review the workflow details in the Workflow History form.
+If needed, review the workflow details in the **Workflow History** form.
-- Flow - Ensure that the Flow subscription can be seen on **System administration > Setup > Business events > Business events catalog** in the **Active events** tab.
+- Flow - Ensure that the Flow subscription is available in the **System administration > Setup > Business events > Business events catalog** on the **Active events** tab.
 If the Flow subscription isn't there, then check the Flow and recreate it if needed.
-- Business events - Ensure that other Business Events are firing by creating a Flow to trigger off another Business Event.
+- Business events - Ensure that other business events are occurring by creating a Flow to trigger off another business event.
 For example, the Free Text Invoice Posted event can be triggered by simply creating a Free Text Invoice with a single line and posting it.